iandotkelly/gulp-license-finder/README.md

 A boolean value.
 If true, only production dependencies are included in the scan

+#### options.depth
+Type: `Number`
+Default value: if undefined this defaults to infinite

+The maximum depth of node_modules to traverse, 0 means the immediate dependencies, add 1 per module depth

 #### options.csv
 Type: `Boolean`
 Default value: `./licenses.txt`